-- (1) Demonstrate knowledge of most current state adopted standards and use that knowledge to organize curriculum and create developmentally appropriate play-based activities, cross disciplinary activities/lessons, both child-led and teacher guided activities to promote all children's learning. - (2) Use subject specific pedagogy in accordance with the most current Preschool Learning Foundations, state standards and frameworks within and across the core curriculum, including a focus on language, literacy, and mathematics. - (3) Consult, collaborate, and/or co-teach with other educators to provide and support opportunities for children to learn and demonstrate their knowledge of the core curriculum. - (4) Set individualized goals and objectives for content learning and make appropriate instructional adaptations to promote access to the core curriculum for all children. - (5) Promote core curriculum knowledge in all children, including monolingual and multilingual children, children with disabilities and children with other learning needs, by adapting the curriculum, implementing differentiated instruction, and providing explicit support for vocabulary and academic language development. - (6) Remove barriers to development and learning and provide access through instructional strategies which include, but are not limited to, the following: - (A) using developmentally appropriate instructional technology, - (B) applying principles of Universal Design for Learning (UDL): multiple means of engagement, representation, and action and expression, - (C) using Multi-Tiered System of Supports (MTSS), including assistive technology - (7) Model and promote critical digital literacy and digital citizenship where developmentally appropriate by applying the principles of the internationally recognized International Society of Technology in Education (ISTE) standards to engage children and support multiple ways to demonstrate their learning. - (d) TPE 4: Planning Instruction and Designing Developmentally Appropriate Learning Experiences for All Children.
-Candidates will: - (1) Plan activities and lessons that build on what children know, accommodate children's developmental needs and learning preferences and provide opportunities for large group, small group, and individual hands-on learning experiences. - (2) Ensure opportunities for both teacher- and child-initiated experiences that are engaging for young children and that contribute to children's content knowledge, language development, and social, emotional growth. - (3) Provide learning experiences, including those that may be informed by parents/guardians, that incorporate and help validate children's backgrounds (e.g., cultural, linguistic, ethnic, economic, gender), as well as their diverse learning preferences, skills, and levels of social development to meet children's individual needs. - (4) Provide opportunities for children to express their needs and to successfully participate in activities/lessons based on education plans (e.g., IEP and 504 plans) within the general education classroom setting to promote learning and social, emotional development.
+- TPE 3.1.
+Demonstrate knowledge of current state adopted standards (e.g., Preschool Learning Foundations and Curriculum Frameworks, as well as the K-3 Student Content Standards and Frameworks), and use that knowledge to organize curriculum and create developmentally appropriate play-based activities, cross disciplinary activities/lessons, both child-led and teacher guided activities to promote all children's learning. - TPE 3.2.
+Use subject specific pedagogy in accordance with the Preschool Learning Foundations and applicable K-3 Student Content Standards within and across the core curriculum, including a focus on language, literacy, and mathematics. - TPE 3.3.
+Consult, collaborate, and/or co-teach with other educators to provide and support opportunities for children to learn and demonstrate their knowledge of the core curriculum. - TPE 3.4.
+Set individualized goals and objectives for content learning and make appropriate instructional adaptations to promote access to the core curriculum for all children. - TPE 3.5.
+Promote core curriculum knowledge in all children, including monolingual and multilingual children, children with disabilities and children with other learning needs, by adapting the curriculum, implementing differentiated instruction, and providing explicit support for vocabulary and academic language development.

+- TPE 3.6.
+Remove barriers to development and learning and provide access through instructional strategies which include, but are not limited to, the following: - using developmentally appropriate instructional technology, - applying principles of Universal Design for Learning (UDL): multiple means of engagement, representation, and action and expression, - using Multi-Tiered System of Supports (MTSS), including assistive technology. - TPE 3.7.
+Model and promote critical digital literacy and digital citizenship where developmentally appropriate by applying the principles of the internationally recognized International Society of Technology in Education (ISTE) standards to engage children and support multiple ways to demonstrate their learning.

+PK-3 ECE Specialist Instruction TPE Domain 4: Planning Instruction and Designing Developmentally Appropriate Learning Experiences for All Children

+- TPE 4.1.
+Plan activities and lessons that build on what children know, accommodate children's developmental needs and learning preferences and provide opportunities for large group, small group, and individual hands-on learning experiences. - TPE 4.2.
+Ensure opportunities for both teacher- and child-initiated experiences that are engaging for young children and that contribute to children's content knowledge, language development, and social, emotional growth. - TPE 4.3.
+Provide learning experiences, including those that may be informed by parents/guardians, that incorporate and help validate children's backgrounds (e.g., cultural, linguistic, ethnic, economic, gender), as well as their diverse learning preferences, skills, and levels of social development to meet children's individual needs. - TPE 4.4.
+Provide opportunities for children to express their needs and to successfully participate in activities/lessons based on education plans (e.g., IEP and 504 plans) within the general education classroom setting to promote learning and social, emotional development. - TPE 4.5.
+Integrate movement, kinesthetic activities, and other types of multisensory experiences within activities/lessons to support the development of different dimensions of children's development. - TPE 4.6.
+Use digital tools and learning technologies across learning environments as appropriate to create new content and provide personalized and integrated technology-rich activities/lessons to engage children in learning, promote digital literacy, and offer multiple means for children to demonstrate their learning.